mongodb/awscdk-resources-mongodbatlas/src/l1-resources/cluster/README.md

 ## Description

-The cluster resource provides access to your cluster configurations and enable you to create, edit and delete clusters.
+The cluster resource provides access to your cluster configurations and enable you to create, edit, and delete clusters.
 The cluster resource requires your Project ID.

 ## MongoDB Atlas API Docs